valboz/VBMicrolensing/docs/python/MultipleLenses.md

 The full details of all algorithms are described in [V. Bozza, v.
 Saggese, G. Covone, P. Rota & J. Zhang, A&A 694 (2025) 219](https://ui.adsabs.harvard.edu/abs/2025A%26A...694A.219B/abstract).

+We also note that a separate function is also provided for [Polynomial solving](PolynomialRoots.md).

 [Go to **Critical curves and caustics**](CriticalCurvesAndCaustics.md)